scala-ide/scala-ide.github.com/download/nightly.md

 title: Download the Latest Nightly Build
 ---

-# Scala IDE Lithium (4.0), Nightly
+# Scala IDE Lithium (4.x), Nightly
-*Lithium* is the codename for the upcoming Scala IDE release.
+*Lithium* is the codename for the current Scala IDE release.
 If you like staying on the cutting edge, make sure to install this nightly.

 <!--
 ## New Features